The 25 Best Restaurants On The Planet

 Girona, Spain

-This year's number two goes to the three Roca brothers and their restaurant El Celler de Can Roca.
+This year's number one goes to the three Roca brothers and their restaurant El Celler de Can Roca.
 Joan is the maestro chef, Joseph the head sommelier, and Jordi the rule-breaking pastry chef.

 The modern Spanish cuisine is also pure perfection and highly innovative.
 The charcoal-grilled king prawn with king-prawn 'sand,' ink rocks, fried legs, head juice, and king prawn essence is unforgettable.